youzer-name/node-red-contrib-value-for/README.md

 **Watch out!** When using timer since (re)deployment – if no message was received in the input – the output message will be `{ payload: null }`.
 Make sure your flow can handle this situation correctly!

-**Values are compared as strings!** Therefor you can choose to make case (in)sensitive matching.
+**Values are compared as strings!** Therefore you can choose to make case (in)sensitive matching.

 ![fixed-for node](https://github.com/cadavre/node-red-contrib-value-for/raw/master/images/fixed-for.png)

 ### Generic options

-You can configure nodes to report just once after the range/value matched configuration or report continously starting new timers each "for" time.
+You can configure nodes to report just once after the range/value matched configuration or report continously starting new timers after each "for" time.

+### Message Property
+By default the node uses the msg.payload as the value being tracked.
+The user can specify a different message property in this field.
+  - When using a msg part like msg.payload.value, a subsequent message that is missing that part will be seen as an undefined/changed value
+    - So if the node is set to "msg.payload.value", the first message has msg.payload.value=2, and the next message has msg.payload =2, that would be seen as a change to the value being evaluated by the node because msg.payload.value is undefined in the second message.

 ### Persistence (added in v 1.0.5)
 * Each node stores its state in the selected [context store](https://nodered.org/docs/user-guide/context) (e.g. `localfilesystem`) so that:
 - Pending timers survive a Node-RED restart or redeploy.
 - Messages scheduled to fire *after* a restart will still be delivered at their original expiry time (or flagged if already expired).
-- Uses Node-RED context storage to remember pending timers.
 - When restarted:
   - If a timer is still in the future, the message will be delivered at the correct time.
   - If a timer has already expired during downtime, behavior is controlled by the **Expired handling** option.

-* Expired handling
   - When a message’s timer expires while Node-RED is offline, you can choose:
     - **Discard** – Drop the expired message (default, no persistence).
     - **Send anyway** – Deliver the message immediately on restart.
     - **Flag and send** – Deliver the message and add:
       - `msg.expired = true`
       - `msg.triggerOriginalExpiry = <unix timestamp>`
-    - Downstream nodes can decide whether to keep or discard it.
+      - Downstream nodes can use those values to decide whether to keep or discard it.

 ## Changelog